 Much like SatoshiLabs, Ledger is a company almost synonymous with hardware wallets.
 Its Bitcoin wallet security has always been one of the benchmarks against which other similar devices are measured.
-While the Nano S is the company’s budget model, the Nano X represents the best hardware wallet Ledger has to offer currently.
+While the Nano S is the company’s budget model, the Nano X is the hardware wallet we’ll be looking at today.

-Compared to the Trezor Model T’s bulky frame, Ledger’s Nano X looks fairly slim in its USB thumbstick form factor.
-That said, it’s a fair bit bigger than the Nano S, which makes its two buttons much easier to click reliably.
+Compared to the Trezor Model T’s bulky frame, Ledger’s Nano X looks fairly slim in its USB thumbstick form.
+That said, it’s a bit bigger than the Nano S, which makes its two buttons much easier to click.
 The device comes with fairly basic equipment, including a USB-C cable, a keychain strap, three recovery sheets, and a couple of stickers.

 Speaking of security, the wallet is CC EAL5+ certified, using a dual-chip setup with one MCU chip (STM32WB55) and one Secure Element (ST33) chip.
 The software is also tailor-made for the device.
 It also uses both a universal two-factor authentication system and FIDO2 authentication.

 Bitcoin wallet reviews often stress the importance of user experience.
 Our primary concerns here are the somewhat unintuitive user interface and the clunkiness of using the Bluetooth connection.
 To be fair, Ledger provides an excellent set of guides on its website, and the Ledger Live app certainly streamlines the process of crypto trading.

 Speaking of which, just like the Trezor wallets, Ledger hardware wallets support pretty much any cryptocurrency you can think of.
 It also runs on just about any operating system of note, from Windows and macOS through iOS and Android, and even Linux.